Chechere/Chechere/README.md

 - 👋 Hi, I’m @Chechere
 - 👀 I’m interested in videogames, fantasy and programming.
-- 🌱 I’m currently learning about how to program on Android OS.
+- 🌱 I’m currently studying at the EINA in Zaragoza
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me cesartjmv@gmail.com